kisslerlab/kisslerlab.github.io/_pages/guides-manuscripts.md

 Your re-submission may go back out for review, or the Editor may look through your revisions and deem them sufficient for publication.
 If it goes for review, then it's a rinse-and-repeat of the previous steps.
 If it's accepted, then congratulations!
 Your work has found a home!
 You're not done yet, though, because the journal will eventually send you a list of edits to make sure that the writing is in accordance with the journal's style rules.
 Once you've finally made it through that process, take a deep breath: you're done!

 It's important to note that the review process can be unbelievably stochastic.
 Works of high value often get rejected, and works of questionable value sometimes get accepted at surprising places.
 One of the tasks of a scientist-in-training is to slowly cultivate a sense of detachment from the outcomes of any particular submission.
 This is difficult - I still hate it when I get things rejected - but it's a fact of scientific life (for now, until we find a way to overhaul the publishing system), so it's best if we find a way to make some kind of peace with it amidst all the frustrations.
 I'm here to help with that, too.

+For more information, you can also check out Dan Larremore's [slides on peer review](https://drive.google.com/file/d/1g7VSbUkF9wBszcjHCeZlGHoHqUqYfDC0/view).

 <!-- - Note on preferences in different fields, and how we mainly write for medical and public health journals, sometimes computational biology (but usually the medical format works best)